dadi/publish/docs/containers/LazyLoader.md

 ### `children`

-The asset to be loaded when appropriate
+The asset to be loaded when appropriate.

 - type: `node`

 ### `idleOnly`

-Load only when app status is idle
+Load only when app status is idle.

 - type: `bool`
 - default value: `true`